How to Show HTTP Response Headers with cURL?

 Checking website behavior from different IPs

-One of the most powerful combinations is curl plus our residential proxies.
+One of the most powerful combinations is curl plus rotating residential proxies.
 You can see how a site behaves from multiple countries and networks without leaving your terminal.

 For example, you can test a URL through one of our endpoints: